Moors murders: Initial analysis

 Smith said that Brady had asked him to return anything incriminating, such as "dodgy books", which Brady then packed into suitcases; he had no idea what else the suitcases contained or where they might be, though he mentioned that Brady "had a thing about railway stations".
-A search of left-luggage offices turned up the suitcases at Manchester Central railway station on 15 October; the claim ticket was later found in Hindley's prayer book.
-Inside one of the cases were—among an assortment of costumes, notes, photographs and negatives—nine pornographic photographs of a young girl, soon identified as Downey, naked and with a scarf tied across her mouth, and a sixteen-minute audiotape recording of a girl identifying herself as "Lesley Ann Weston" (Note: Downey's stepfather was named Alan West.) screaming, crying and pleading to be allowed to return home to her mother.
+A search of left-luggage offices turned up the suitcases at Manchester Central station on 15 October; the claim ticket was later found in Hindley's prayer book.
+Inside one of the cases were – among an assortment of costumes, notes, photographs and negatives – nine pornographic photographs of a young girl, soon identified as Downey, naked and with a scarf tied across her mouth, and a sixteen-minute audiotape recording of a girl identifying herself as "Lesley Ann Weston" (Note: Downey's stepfather was named Alan West.) screaming, crying and pleading to be allowed to return home to her mother.
 Downey's mother was asked by police to look at the two photographs which were deemed appropriate in order to identify her daughter, and also to verify that the voice from the recording, too, was of her daughter.

 Officers making inquiries at neighbouring houses spoke to Hodges, who had on several occasions been taken to Saddleworth Moor by Brady and Hindley, and was able to point out their favourite sites along the A635 road.
 Police immediately began to search the area, and on 16 October found an arm bone protruding from the peat, which was presumed at first to be that of Kilbride, but which the next day was identified as that of Downey, whose body was still visually identifiable; her mother was able to identify the clothing, which had also been buried in the grave.